New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Jets stats and trends

-- New York is 2-1 against the spread and 2-1 overall in games when it puts up more than 23.0 points.
+- New York is 2-1 against the spread and 2-1 overall when the team scores more than 23.0 points.

 - The Jets have turned the ball over eight more times (25 total) than the Saints have forced a turnover (17) this season.